-- (1) The purpose of this Charter, which replaces the Member/Officer Protocol, originally adopted by the Court of CommonCouncil in 2006 and updated over the years, is to provide a reinforced Court of Common Council commitment to maintaining positive and appropriate working relationships between Members of the Court (including co-opted Members) and Officers, and is in addition to any legal requirements governing these relationships.
-The Charter applies across all the of the Corporation's functions. - (2) Although it does not form part of the Members' or Employees' Codes of Conduct, the Charter should be viewed in conjunction with those documents. - (3) Responsibility for upholding the Protocol rests with Committee Chairs/Chairmen and Chief Officers, supported where necessary by the Chief Commoner and the Aldermanic Chairmen and, the Independent Standards Panel in relation to Members, and with the Town Clerk & Chief Executive in relation to Officers.
+- (1) The purpose of thisthise Charter, which replaces the Member/Officer Protocol, originally adopted which was approved by the Court of Common Council in on 13 April 2006 and updated over the years, is to provide a reinforced Court of Common Council commitment guide to maintaining positive and appropriate working relationships between Members of the Court (including co-opted Members) and Officers, and is in addition to any legal statutory requirements governing these such relationships.
+The Charter Protocol applies across all the whether such relationships are in the context of the Corporation's City's role as a local authority, police authority, port health authority or in any of its other roles functions. - (2) Although it does not form part of the Members' or Employees' Codes of Conduct, the Charter Protocol should be viewed in conjunction with those documents. - (3) Responsibility for upholding the Protocol rests with Committee Chairs/Chairmen and Chief Officers, supported where necessary by the Chief Commoner and the Aldermanic Chairmen and, when necessary, the Independent Standards Panel Standards Committee in relation to Members, and with the Town Clerk & Chief Executive in relation to Officers.

-2. Principles Underlying Member / Officer Relations
+2. Principles Underlying Member / Officer Relations 2.3.

-- (1) effective decision-making and policy and service delivery supported through good administration are dependent upon the maintenance of successful working relationships between Members and Officers, based on mutual trust, respect and an understanding of and adherence to, respective roles and responsibilities.
-These relationships, and the trust which underpins them, must not be abused or compromised.
-The partnership between Members and Officers is one of the strengths of local government. - (2) Whilst it is acceptable for Members, particularly Committee Chairs/Chairmen as part of their leadership role, to offer guidance to
+(1) Good administration, and effective decision-making and policy and service delivery supported through good administration are dependent upon the maintenance of successful working relationships between Members and Officers, based on mutual trust, respect and an understanding of and adherence to, respectiveroles and responsibilities.
+These relationships, and the trust which underpins them, must should not be abused or compromised.
+The partnership between Members and Officers is one of the strengths of local government.

-Officers, they must not do anything which compromises or which is likely to compromise the impartiality of those who work for, or on behalf of, the Corporation .
-It is the responsibility of Officers to provide clear, impartial advice upon which Members may make decisions, respecting Members' democratic accountability and accepting appropriate scrutiny and challenge.

-(3) In addition to avoiding actual impropriety, Members and Officers should also seek to avoid situations which might give rise to the suspicion and/or appearance of improper conduct.
+- (2) Whilst it is acceptable for Members, particularly Committee Chairs/Chairmen as part of their leadership role, to offer guidance to Officers, they must not do anything which compromises or which is likely to compromise the impartiality of those who work for, or on behalf of, the Corporation authority.
+It is the responsibility of Officers to provide clear, impartial advice upon which Members may make decisions, respecting Members' democratic accountability and accepting appropriate scrutiny and challenge. - (3) In addition to avoiding actual impropriety, Members and Officers should also seek to avoid situations which might give rise to the suspicion and/or appearance of improper conduct.